bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 	alt="Example, The Whole Script." />
 </p>

-What I need to do is get the tab that&apos;s currently showing, and we can do that using <b>jQuery</b>.
+<p>What I need to do is get the tab that&apos;s currently showing, and we can
+do that using <b>jQuery</b>.
 The most effective way is to use tabs, angle bracket, div:visible.
 We&apos;ve talked about this filter before briefly, and it will give us whichever one is currently set to display block.